rbkmoney/wallet-utils/README.md

 declare type IdentityChallenge = any; // see swagger definition

-declare type Output = any; // see swagger definition
+declare type Destination = any; // see swagger definition
 ```

 ### Usage